MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/code_blocks.md

 	{% endraw %}

-## Highlight tag
+### Highlight tag

-This renders output the same as the in the above section.
+This renders output the same as in the above section.

 Note the `raw` tag goes _inside_ the `highlight `tag, otherwise the `highlight` will not be evaluated.